Professor & Department Chair, Department of Life Sciences Communication

 John E. Ross Chaired Professor, Department of Life Sciences Communication

 Dietram A. Scheufele is the John E. Ross Professor in Science Communication and Vilas Distinguished Achievement Professor at the University of Wisconsin-Madison and in the Morgridge Institute for Research.
 Since 2013, he’s also held an Honorary Professorship at the Dresden University of Technology in Germany.
 Scheufele’s research deals with the public and political interfaces of emerging science.
 He is a fellow of the American Association for the Advancement of Science and the Wisconsin Academy of Sciences, Arts & Letters, and a member of the German National Academy of Science and Engineering.
-He currently vice-chairs the National Academies of Sciences, Engineering, and Medicine’s committee on The science of science communication: A research agenda, and also serves on their Committee on human gene editing: Scientific, medial and ethical considerations and the Division on Earth and Life Studies (DELS) Advisory Committee.
+He currently serves on the National Academies of Sciences, Engineering, and Medicine’s Board on Health Sciences Policy and the Division on Earth and Life Studies (DELS) Advisory Committee.
 In the past, Scheufele has been a tenured faculty member at Cornell University, a Shorenstein fellow at Harvard University, and a Visiting Scholar at the Annenberg Public Policy Center of the University of Pennsylvania.
 His consulting experience includes work for the Public Broadcasting System, the World Health Organization, and the World Bank.

 Michael A. Xenos